A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Introduction

 This article is organized as follows.
 In Chapter \ref{Sec:SpatoTempPhenoTurbulence}, we recall several important ingredients of the phenomenology of fluid turbulence based on second-order statistical quantities.
-Focusing on the spatial structure, we present in Section \ref{Sec:SpatialStats} basic statistical properties such as the viscous independence of velocity variance and dissipation per unit of mass, the wave-vector dependence of the power spectral density and the respective scale dependence of the spatial structure functions.
+Focusing on the spatial structure, we present in Section \ref{Sec:SpatialStats} basic statistical properties such as the {viscosity} independence of velocity variance and dissipation per unit of mass, the wave-vector dependence of the power spectral density and the respective scale dependence of the spatial structure functions.
 This allows us to define with precision several key parameters of the formulation, such as the mean H\"{o}lder exponent $H=1/3$, the Kolmogorov universal constant $C_2$ and the dissipative length scale $\eta_K$.
 These predictions are reformulated for a Gaussian model and compared with a DNS in Section \ref{Sec:CompSpatStatDNSModel}.
 We then discuss in Section \ref{Par:DiscussionSweeping} the behavior of characteristic time scales.
 In particular, we explore the implication of the sweeping effect, which has for statistical consequence that the characteristic turnover time scale of \textit{eddies} of a given size is independent of the scale and coincides with the large integral time scale.
 Following these observations, we deduce the implied statistical structure of the velocity field based on the second-order temporal structure function and the associated temporal PSD in Section \ref{Par:PresentModelOnR3}.
 We then present our spatio-temporal model in Chapter \ref{Sec:FormModel}.
-In Section \ref{Sec:FormModelIntroPerio}, we begin by reformulating former considerations with periodic boundary conditions, allowing to unambiguously consider Fourier modes since they are well defined in this context (unlike the former continuous formulation in full space).
-We formulate the model in full generality, for any H\"{o}lder exponent $0<H<1$ and for abitrary dependence of the characteristic time $T_\bk$ on the wave-vector amplitude $|\bk|$.
-In order to achieve the statistical temporal structure for the description of turbulence, we propose in Section \ref{Sec:CausalEvolFM} a causal stochastic evolution capable of generating such a field starting from any initial conditions.
-To do so, we first need to define the Fourier transform of a white noise, a formulation that we provide in subsection \ref{Sec:FourierModesWN}.
-This eventually allows us to define in subsection \ref{Sec:DefFGF} a Gaussian random field that mimics the spatial structure depicted in Sections \ref{Sec:SpatialStats} and \ref{Sec:FormModelIntroPerio}, which can be seen as a fractional Gaussian vector field.
-In subsection \ref{Sec:DefChavesGawOneLayer}, we recall the associated stochastic dynamics of \cite{ChaGaw03}, and generalize it to a smooth and causal context, even toward an infinitely differentiable setup, in subsection \ref{Sec:GeneNLayers}.
+In Section \ref{Sec:FormModelIntroPerio}, we begin by reformulating former considerations with periodic boundary conditions.
+In order to achieve the statistical temporal structure for the description of turbulence, we propose in Section \ref{Sec:CausalEvolFM} a {Markovian} stochastic evolution capable of generating such a field starting from any initial conditions. {In subsection \ref{Sec:DefFGF} we define} a Gaussian random field that mimics the spatial structure depicted in Sections \ref{Sec:SpatialStats} and \ref{Sec:FormModelIntroPerio}, which can be seen as a fractional Gaussian vector field.
+In subsection \ref{Sec:DefChavesGawOneLayer}, we recall the associated stochastic dynamics of \cite{ChaGaw03}, and generalize it to a smooth context, even toward an infinitely differentiable setup, in subsection \ref{Sec:GeneNLayers}.
+This will be achieved using the multi-layered evolution proposed by \cite{VigFri20}.
 An effective numerical schemes is proposed in Chapter \ref{Sec:NumericalSchemes}.
-We gather conclusions and perspectives in Chapter \ref{Sec:Conclusion}.
-Throughout the presentation of the model, we provide a precise comparison between the theoretical predictions of the model with both its numerical representations and the DNS data extracted from the Johns Hopkins turbulence database \citep{LiPer08}.
-These comparisons concern both the spatial and temporal structure of velocity fields.
-We also provide key technical developments in the appendices.
+We gather conclusions and perspectives in Chapter \ref{Sec:Conclusion}. { Also, each step of the formulation will be compared to DNSs data, in both space and time.
+The numerical data provided by the Johns Hopkins Turbulence Database \citep{LiPer08} allow such a comparison.
+Preliminary analysis of this DNS database has been performed by \cite{Ren19}, and we will reproduce them here for convenience and completeness.
+We also provide key technical developments in the appendices.}